drndr/bert_ent_attack/README.md

     |   ├── samples                          # Generated text samples as .txt files
     └── README                               # Project structure overview

-The subfolders contain additional README files to prepare the experiments.
+The subfolders datasets and entities contain additional README files with information on how to prepare the experiments.

 ## Run experiments